Internal-Server-Error/SimpleRequest/README.md

 # SimpleRequest
-A simple tool to execute web requests build in a single powershell script.
+A simple (single script) tool to execute web requests.